 No, I did not participate personally, as most Pride events are not accessible for me and others like me who are still avoiding large public gatherings out of concern for our physical health.
 I miss pride and being around other queer people, but the lack of inclusion for disabled and high-risk queer people has been very starkly highlighted since COVID-19 began to spread.
-I hope that in the future, Pride and other queer celebrations will remember those who are stuck at home, and provide more virtual spaces and safer gatherings (such as small groups in a well-ventilated outdoor setting).174 wents rowds, ge es one of the second of the
+I hope that in the future, Pride and other queer celebrations will remember those who are stuck at home, and provide more virtual spaces and safer gatherings (such as small groups in a well-ventilated outdoor setting).174 ride, 2023.

-Michelle Moland, a queer disabled activist from Norway, expressed similar challenges:
+Right: Michelle Moland, queer and disability rights activist at Grenland Pride, 2023.
+Credit: Fredrik Nordahl Michelle Moland, a queer disabled activist from Norway, expressed similar challenges: